 Filler isn’t what it sounds like – it isn’t a “line lifter” or a “hole filler” – it’s volume.
 This non-surgical procedure results in a full, smooth, more youthful looking appearance, and has little recovery time and immediate results.
 Every face is different and requires different filler placement – the goal of fillers is to bring a smile to your face every time you look in the mirror.
-Speak to an experienced surgeon about your aesthetic goals and determine if fillers are the right solutions for you.
+Speak to an experienced surgeon about your aesthetic goals and determine if facial fillers are the right solution for you.

 The History of Fillers